tfeb/tfeb-lisp-tools/README.md

 ```

 ### Other functionality
 There is a mechanism for adding wrappers around the process of actually providing a module (after its file has been located).
 I'm not going to document this here, but its main use has been to arrange to forget about system definitions for modules which involve some system definition tool, so the LispWorks development environment doesn't get cluttered up with system definitions that are not interesting.
-It's also used to implement `after-provide-module`, above.
+It's also used to implement `after-require-module`, above.

 ### Examples
 Given